Your CRM allows you to manage your clients' issues and tasks easily using the integrated Helpdesk.

 For more information on the label functionality please see our article on Document Labels.

 Creating a New Ticket from the Lead Form

 If the Tickets tab has been enabled on your lead form by your Administrator, you can create new tickets right from the Lead form.

 Open the Tickets tab and click on the Add New Ticket button:

 The Add New Ticket window will open up and you can then perform the same steps as before to add your new ticket.

-As shown in the above image, the Tickets tab will also show all of your Lead's tickets in a table and you can open each ticket from there by clicking on the ticket ID number.
+As shown in the above image, the Tickets tab also shows all of your Lead's tickets in a table and you can open each ticket from there by clicking on the ticket's ID number.